009Kings/beeFree/README.md

     })
 }
 ```
 After that, it was all about making the game look better.
-First up, I had to make a scary lookin' wasp that could instill the same feeling of panic and dismay that you feel when seeing a wasp zoom toward you in real life.
+First up, I had to make a scary lookin' wasp that could instil the same feeling of panic and dismay that you feel when seeing a wasp zoom toward you in real life.
 ![The king of the Waspia](https://raw.githubusercontent.com/009kings/beeFree/master/assets/wasp.png)
 The red eyes were crucial to offset the cuteness of the bee.
 Following that, I added a feature that changes the bee image when it dies, to really hammer in how evil these wasps are.
 ![Im-im-IMPERMANENCE](https://raw.githubusercontent.com/009kings/beeFree/master/assets/deadBee.png)
 You don't get to see this art aspect much, it's more of a horrific artistic treat for when you get to see the be fall.

 And finally, to make me feel better about how horrific the natural world is, I drew some lovely, serene mountains and put on Bob Ross.
-I added another layer of Parallax and realised another area wherin I could refactor.
+I added another layer of Parallax and realised another area wherein I could refactor.

 ## The Future of BeeFree

 I am going to continue to work on this project, so I've left some deprecated code in there.
-There's some commented out code for debugging purposes and some enemies in the gameState that will be implimented in future iterations.
+There's some commented out code for debugging purposes and some enemies in the gameState that will be implemented in future iterations.
 I also refactored some code so that the game can get increasingly harder the longer you play.

 I'm proud of the maiden version of this game and look forward to making it better in the future.